We Are Expanding

 The Conference

-We have the great pleasure to invite you to a new TranslateCluj conference, 21-22 March 2024, this time focused on quality.
-True to our style, expect a hands-on experience, courtesy of the expert speakers you probably already expect to meet and thanks to the subjects they will focus on for our community.
-As you can see below, in our constantly updated Speakers & Topics section, their presentations and workshops will help us find out what we are looking for in terms of quality nowadays, when Artificial Intelligence and Machine Translation are on everybody’s lips.
-Let’s keep the translators in the loop by steering away from buzzwords and focusing instead on what makes us irreplaceable, i.e. the quality only the human touch can provide.
+The guiding topic of our conference was quality.
+True to our style, our expert speakers delivered hands-on presentations and sessions meant to help us find out what we are looking for in terms of quality nowadays, when Artificial Intelligence and Machine Translation are on everybody’s lips.
+We steered away from buzzwords and focused on what makes us irreplaceable instead, i.e. the quality only the human touch can provide.

 Workshop Days